Running a Charity Golf Tournament: Free Checklist

 Keep your nonprofit in the front of your donors’ minds, and make sure your supporters who didn’t attend are convinced that they should make it next time.

 Do you feel prepared to tackle your next golf fundraiser with confidence?
 It’ll be your best one yet!
+And now that you have the right strategy, you need the right fundraising software.

 In the meantime, read over these additional resources: